Gyana-20/MPI_CPP_Codes/README.md

 # Details:
--Parallel Implementation of Numerical Algorithms in MPI and  C++ .
+- Parallel Implementation of Numerical Algorithms in MPI and  C++ .
--In some codes serial implementation has been added to the folder.
+- In some codes serial implementation has been added to the folder.